-An introduction to entrepreneurship and the unique requirements of managing a small business enterprise.
-For-profit, not-for-profit, educational, social entrepreneurship and small business management are discussed.
-The key concepts to be covered in this course are entrepreneurial perspectives, idea generation, opportunities, venture funding and financing alternatives, marketing and advertising methods, and launch of the new venture.
-An important feature of the course is the creation of a business plan by students.
-The course will be communications-intensive through class discussions, writing assignments, and formal presentations.
-Offered annually.
-Prerequisite: ACCT 211 with a minimum grade of D and FIN 321 with a minimum grade of D.
+An introduction to entrepreneurship and the unique requirements of managing a small business.
+The course considers entrepreneurial perspectives, idea generation, experimentation, marketing and advertising methods, and startup financing.
+Students develop business models, write formal business plans, and deliver a final pitch.

+Prerequisite: ACCT 211 with a minimum grade of C and FIN 321 with a minimum grade of C.